Noviat/account_ebics/account_ebics/README.rst

 - **A trace of every exchange.** Each download and each upload is a record, with the file it carried, the moment it happened and the user behind it.

-Both **EBICS 2.5** and **EBICS 3.0** are supported.
+**EBICS 2.4**, **EBICS 2.5** and **EBICS 3.0** are supported.

 |

 Which banks
 ===========

 Any bank that publishes an EBICS access point can be connected.
-The standard is owned by EBICS SC, a company held by the German, French, Swiss and Austrian banking bodies (DK, CFONB, SIX and PSA), and it is the ordinary corporate channel in those countries.
+The standard is maintained by EBICS SC, a company held by the German, French, Swiss and Austrian banking bodies (DK, CFONB, SIX and PSA), and it is the standard corporate channel in those countries.

 To check a specific bank before you start, joonis publishes a public directory at `joonis.de/en/fintech/banks <https://www.joonis.de/en/fintech/banks/>`_.